Senior Staff Bios

 He lives in Hyattsville, Maryland, with his wife Heather and their Yorkie, Chloe.

-Ms. Shafi holds a JD from University of Maryland School of Law and has studied overseas in the Middle East and North Africa.
+Ms. Shafi received her bachelor’s degree from the University of Maryland, College Park.
+She holds a JD from University of Maryland School of Law and is a member of the Maryland State Bar.

 Director of Legal Services